The heterodyne sensing system for the ALPS II search for sub-eV weakly interacting particles: Signal Demodulation and phase tracking

 The polarimeter itself is placed outside the vacuum chamber and is shown together with the PC-side of the COB in Figure~\ref{fig:OPL-sensing}.
 On leaving the vacuum chamber, this beam first encounters a polarizing beam splitter Pol1.
 This beam splitter reflects nearly all \textit{s}-polarized light and a few percent of \textit{p}-polarized light.
 This will help to balance the power in the two polarizations which in turn will improve the contrast in the final polarimeter signals.
 This field propagates through the half-wave plate HW which rotates each of the two polarizations by $45^{\circ}$,

 A polarization-independent 50/50 beam splitter (BS) creates now two identical beams.
-The reflected beam is split by a polarizing beam splitter Pol2, making the power in each of the polarizations be
+The reflected beam is split by a polarizing beam splitter Pol2, resulting in a power in each of the polarizations of

-The transmitted beam passes through the quarter-wave plate QW3 which delays the $(\hat{e}_s - \hat{e}_p)$ polarized light by a quarter-wave compared to the $(\hat{e}_s + \hat{e}_p)$ polarization,
+The transmitted beam passes through the quarter-wave plate QW3 which delays the $(\hat{e}_{s}-\hat{e}_{p})$ polarized light by a quarter-wave compared to the $(\hat{e}_{s}+\hat{e}_{p})$ polarization,

 The following polarization beam splitter and the two photodetectors measure also the power in each polarization state,

 The ratio of the differences between the pairs of signals can be used to unwrap the phase $\zeta$ between the two original polarized beams,